About our research

-Download the School's 2015 Annual Research Report for an overview of our research activities and achievements.
+Download the School of Health and Human Sciences 2016 Annual Research Report for an overview of our research activities and achievements.

 Staff from the School of Health and Human Sciences are engaged in a range of research activities across the disciplines of nursing, midwifery, allied health, clinical sciences, clinical exercise physiology, exercise science, psychology, cognitive neuroscience and public health.
 The School encourages multidisciplinary approaches in health and human sciences research and research training, under the broad areas of:

 - Clinical Outcomes